jcramem/Election_Analysis/README.md

 ## Summary

-The results of the analysis were as follows:
+The following results were attained using the new election audit approach:
 * There were 369,711 votes cast in the election.
 * The candidates were as follows:
   * Charles Casper Stockham